 Blower Door Results

-Many factors drive the overall reduction in leakage that each home is schedule to achieve during a home performance project through the BGE program.
-I make this very clear to my customers that for every house I am believe we can get 30% reduction and don't there is a home that I am convinced we can only achieve the minimum required to meet the program standards (10%) - only to exceed that by a lot.
+Many factors drive the overall reduction in leakage that each home is scheduled to achieve during a home performance project through the BGE program.
+I make this very clear to my customers that for every house I believe we can get a 30% reduction and if there is a home that I am convinced we can only achieve the minimum required to meet the program standards (10%) - only to exceed that by a lot.

 Ultimately, this home performance project achieved an 11% reduction in leakage.